iborghoff/iainborghoff-com/_posts/2022-01-10-exporting-onedrive-sync-health-reports.markdown

 Select one of the requests in the Network Tool, and then select Headers.
 This will show some more information about the request.
 Find the request which has a Request Method of GET, right click this and select Copy > Copy as PowerShell.

+{: .box-note}
-*Please note that I'll replace the Bearer token with 123456 and removed the SID's in these examples, so your code will look a little different.*
+I'll replace the Bearer token with 123456 and removed the SID's in these examples, so your code will look a little different.

 This will give us the code below.